 Equine Industry.
-Kentucky's equine industry is world-renowned, directly employing 44,000 people statewide, contributing over \$1.6 billion to the state's GDP and accounting for \$5.2 billion in total economic impact (direct and indirect).
+Kentucky's equine industry is world-renowned, employing approximately 60,000 people (direct and indirect) statewide, contributing over \$1.6 billion to the state's GDP and accounting for \$5.2 billion in total economic impact (direct and indirect).
 Kentucky is struggling, however, to retain its status as the "Horse Capital of the World" due to its inability to compete with other racing states that use alternative gaming revenues to increase purses and breeding incentives.
 States such as Pennsylvania, Louisiana, Indiana, and West Virginia have been successful in attracting Kentucky horse owners and breeders and industry-related jobs.
 The Chamber supports programs and initiatives to protect and enhance the growth of the equine industry, including innovative tax approaches, purse increases, increased funding for breeder incentive programs, and other assistance to allow our signature equine industry to remain competitive.